Types of ADHD: Making the Diagnosis

 1. ADHD, Combined Type: Both inattention and hyperactivity-impulsivity symptoms

-2.ADHD, Predominantly Inattentive Type: Inattention, but not enough (at least 6 out of 9 for children less than 18 years old) hyperactivity-impulsivity symptoms
+2.ADHD, Predominantly Inattentive Type: At least 6 out of 9 inattention symptoms, but not enough hyperactivity-impulsivity symptoms

 3. ADHD, Predominantly Hyperactive-Impulsive Type: Hyperactivity-impulsivity, but not enough (at least 6 out of 9) inattention symptoms